snowplow/documentation/docs/reusable/javascript-tracker-v2-initialization-options/_index.md

 `anonymousTracking: true`

 This mode will no longer track any user identifiers or session information.
-Similar in behaviour to setting `stateStorageStrategy: 'none'`, as it will store no values in cookies or localStorage, however by using `anonymousTracking` you can toggle this behaviour on and off (useful for allowing events to be sent without user identifiers until cookie banners have been accepted).
+Similar in behavior to setting `stateStorageStrategy: 'none'`, as it will store no values in cookies or localStorage, however by using `anonymousTracking` you can toggle this behavior on and off (useful for allowing events to be sent without user identifiers until cookie banners have been accepted).

 Setting `stateStorageStrategy` to `cookieAndLocalStorage` or `localStorage` also allows for event buffering to continue working whilst not sending user information when `anonymousTracking` is enabled.

 Anonymous tracking can be toggled on and off.
-The methods to control this behaviour are described [here](/docs/collecting-data/collecting-from-own-applications/javascript-trackers/browser-tracker/browser-tracker-v3-reference/tracker-setup/additional-options/index.md).
+The methods to control this behavior are described [here](/docs/collecting-data/collecting-from-own-applications/javascript-trackers/browser-tracker/browser-tracker-v3-reference/tracker-setup/additional-options/index.md).

 ##### Full Anonymous/Cookieless Tracking (2.17.0+)